 Medical Expenses

 If your yearly medical expenses total more than 7.5% of your adjusted gross income, you can deduct any excess amount on your taxes.
-In other words, if you earn $100,000, you won’t be eligible to deduct the first $7,500 of medical bills, but you are eligible to deduct anything more.
-This includes copays, hospital care, prescription drugs, and other costs associated with healthcare.
+For example, if you earn $100,000, you won’t be eligible to deduct the first $7,500 of medical bills, but you can deduct anything more than that.
+This includes copays, hospital care, prescription drugs, and more.
 List them under your itemized deductions on your Schedule A form.

 Mortgage Interest

 Homeownership has a high financial barrier to entry, but it can be made more accessible thanks to the mortgage interest tax deduction.
-This deduction covers up to the first $750,000 of mortgage debt, or $1 million, if you bought your home before December 16, 2017.
-If you’re married and filing separately, you can only claim $375,000 on your individual taxes, which amounts to $750,000.
+This deduction covers interest paid on the first $750,000 of mortgage debt (or, if you bought your home before December 16, 2017, the first $1 million).
+If you’re married and filing separately, you can only claim interest paid on $375,000 on your individual taxes, which amounts to $750,000.

 Social Security Taxes

-Self-employed people and small business owners are subject to quarterly tax payments — including a requirement to pay the maximum 15.3% of Social Security and Medicare taxes without assistance from an outside employer.
-Anyone who earns between $400 and $160,200 under their own employment is subject to this tax and must mark it accordingly when filing their taxes.
-You can write off half of that 15.3% (7.65%) each tax season as a deductible.
+Self-employed people and small-business owners are subject to quarterly tax payments — including a requirement to pay the maximum 15.3% of Social Security and Medicare taxes.
+Anyone who earns a net income between $400 and $184,500 under their own employment is subject to these taxes and must mark them accordingly when filing.
+Thankfully, you can write off half of your Social Security taxes as a deductible using Form 1040.

 Featured Image Credit: AsiaVision/ iStock